Memorial Lecture on Genetic Disease Research

 Joseph C. Wu, M.D., Ph.D.

-Director of Stanford Cardiovascular Institute
+Director, Stanford Cardiovascular Institute

-Cardiac Induced Pluripotent Stem Cells for Precision Medicine
+Cardiac iPSCs for Precision Medicine

 2016: Dr. Forest Rohwer